unipv-larl/udeasy/user_guide.md

-# How to use udeasy
+# How to use UDeasy

-## Download udeasy
+## Download UDeasy

 Go to the [download page](download.md).

-## Install udeasy

-udeasy does not need any installation process.
-Double-click on the executable that you downloaded and use it!

 ## Tutorial

-Now we will see how to use udeasy.
+Now we will see how to use UDeasy.

 ### The main frame

-When opening udeasy, a window like the one in the picture appears.
+When opening UDeasy, a window like the one in the picture appears.

 ![main_frame](img/main_frame.png)